City of Maribyrnong: Tertiary

 Victoria University has two principal campuses located in Footscray with a student population of around 15,000 and staff of almost 1,200.
 This represents the largest concentration of tertiary activity in Melbourne's West.
 Victoria University is Maribyrnong City Council's largest employer, second only to Western Health.

 Secondary

 Five secondary schools employ approximately 530 staff and enroll more than 4,000 students.
 Maribyrnong Secondary College became Victoria's first public elite sports school.

 Libraries

-The Council library service has five branches: Footscray, Maribyrnong at Highpoint Shopping Centre, West Footscray, Yarraville and Braybrook (opened in March 2015).
 Reflecting the multiculturalism of the community, the library service has a large amount of non-English material.
-A new branch library at the Bradmill Precinct is planned to replace Yarraville Library.
+The Council library service has five branches: